tdscompany/laws-of-llm-assistant-working/README.md

 - **Coding**: Guidelines for developers using LLMs in software development
 - **Working**: General principles for LLM integration in professional workflows
 - **Design**: Framework for designers leveraging LLMs in creative processes
-- **Teaching**: Guidelines for educators using LLMs in educational contexts
+- **Education**: Guidelines for educators using LLMs in educational contexts
 - **Healthcare**: Principles for healthcare professionals using LLMs in medical practice
 - **Legal**: Framework for legal professionals integrating LLMs in legal practice